 Esri Business Analyst Desktop allows you to analyze site locations, customers, markets, trade areas, and competitors.
 With Business Analyst Desktop, you can build models, visualize them on a map, and analyze the results.
+Learn how Esri aggregates its data.
+[WMV]

 Use Business Analyst Desktop to perform the following: